troysellers/syd-devops-meetup/README.md

 # Create CDC Pipeline with Aiven

-In this 45 minute workshop you will create a complete, end to end, CDC pipeline for capturing and analysing data changes in a postgres database.
+This repository will guide you through the steps on how to create a complete CDC pipeline for capturing and analysing data changes in a postgres database.
-Basically, everything here except for the web application is going to be built today.
+Basically, everything here except for the web application.

 ## Pre-requisites
 * An [Aiven Account](#create-your-aiven-account)